sbagdat/turkish_regexps/README.md

 ## Code of Conduct

-Everyone interacting in the TurkishRanges project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/turkish_regexps/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the TurkishRegexps project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/turkish_regexps/blob/master/CODE_OF_CONDUCT.md).